 Selects the format for the output from ielftool.
 Choose between: Motorola S-records, Intel Extended hex, Texas Instruments TI-TXT, Raw binary, and Simple-code.
-For more information about the converter, see the IAR C/C++ Development Guide for RL78.
+For more information about the converter, see the IAR C/C++ Development Guide for RH850.

 Specifies the name of the ielftool converted output file.
 By default, the linker will use the project name with a filename extension.
-The filename extension depends on which output format you choose.
+The filename extension depends on which output format you choose, for example, either srec or hex.
 To override the default name, select Override default and specify the alternative filename or filename extension.